LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 We do think there is a misunderstanding here about what gradual typing is in general.

-1) Erasure is the established name of the semantics implemented by TypeScript, Flow etc. These languages come with an equally sophisticated type system as Typed Racket.
+1) Erasure is the established name of the standard semantics implemented by industrial languages such as TypeScript, Flow etc. These languages come with an equally sophisticated type system as Typed Racket.
 Programmers add annotations to their program and the type checker does its best to type check the program in order to discover mistakes and help the IDE.
-Then types are erased and the program is run in the underlying dynamic language.
+Then types are erased and the program is run in the underlying dynamically typed language.
 That language's primitive operations have runtime checks that may detect an incompatible argument and raise an exception.

-2) The other two semantics introduce extra run time checks (in the form of proxies for Natural and inlined checks for Transient, as section 3 describes) to enforce that values untyped code provides to typed code have the expected type.
-When one of these checks fails they both also issue blame (though each with different mechanisms).
+2) The two academic semantics introduce extra run time checks (in the form of proxies for Natural and inlined checks for Transient, as section 3 describes).
+The checks enforce that values the untyped code provides to typed code behave according to their expected type.
+When one of these checks fails both Natural and Transient issue blame (though each with different mechanisms).

 3) In Typed Racket programmers cannot add contracts.
-The precision of the checks is determined by the types and matches those.
-In turn the types of primitive operations match the checks that their Racket counterparts perform.
-We also want to note that our benchmarks come with the most precise types that allow them to type check (where precision is based on subtyping).
+The precision of the checks matches the type annotations of a programs.
+In turn the types of Typed Racket primitive operations match the checks that their Racket counterparts perform.
+We also want to note that our benchmarks come with the most precise types that allow them to type check (where precision is is determined subtyping).

 4) The Natural and Transient exception modes perform the same checks as Natural and Transient correspondingly.
 The only difference is that they do not produce blame but instead signal an exception with the stack trace of the failed check.
 We use these modes to separate the effectiveness of blame from that of the checks.

-chrdimo: I am not sure if I understand what this guy is trying to say here.
-It seems a bit like rambling to me sprinkled with bold statements.
+Please also see the second part of the discussion at the beginning of our response.

 > It's interesting to note that there seems to be no convincing analogous
 > experimental or modelling-based justification for plain old static